Making crayons is a fun, engaging science experiment that doubles as fine motor practice.

 With every single lesson I plan, I am always trying to incorporate more fine motor practice.
 Teaching younger students with disabilities, I find that many of my students also have fine motor deficits… and the ultimate goal that I set for my students is independence.

-I’ve seen tons of pins on Pinterest about melting crayons and it always seemed like fun.
-I always wanted to try them, so when I found these cute little silicone heart at WalMart I just had to have them.
+I ha dseen tons of pins on Pinterest about melting crayons and it always seemed like fun.
+So when I found the silicone heart molds at WalMart I just had to have them.

-The first step in using your oven to melt crayons is to use a silicone tray.
-They’re easy to maneuver, the crayons don’t stick to the tray, and you can pop them right out once they cool down.
+This was the first time I had ever used silicone molds for anything.
+But they’re easy to maneuver, the crayons don’t stick to the silicone, and you can pop them right out once they cool down.
+Genius!

-Once I had the crayons back inside the tray, I put the trays onto one of my cookie sheets.
-I didn’t want to risk the chance of the crayons melting over the sides and melting to the bottom of the stove.
+I put the filled molds onto a baking tray to protect the silicone mod from falling through an oven rack and to keep them level.
+I didn’t want to risk the chance of the crayons melting over the sides and melting to the bottom of the oven.

 I set the oven to 350 degrees.
 I figured that was the average temperature you use to cook something.

 I stood by the oven to make sure I didn’t over-melt the crayons.
-The above picture was after 4-5 minutes.
-It didn’t take long at all!
+It took about 4-5 minutes total for the crayons to fully melt.

-But once they are finished cooling, you just pop them right out of the silicone tray!
+But once the molds and new crayons are finished cooling, you just pop them right out of the silicone tray!

 Some of our crayons had this layer of melted crayon on top that didn’t really mix with the other crayon.
-I think that’s the difference in crayon wax.
-Next time we will stick to one brand of crayon.
+I think that’s the difference in crayon wax (and why I say that Crayola brand works best).